camilafernandes140494/GOL-Data-Analytics-Developer-Case/front/README.md

 # Frontend

-"WIP: working on screen layout"
+WIP: working on screen layout

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0.